The safety and well being of students while they are at school is very important to us.

 We are a Smokefree School!

-What if my child wants to ride their bike to school?
+What if my child wants to ride their bike or scooter to school?

 What happens if there is a fire?